Police sources: New evidence suggests Jussie Smollett orchestrated attack

 Smollett told authorities he was attacked early January 29 by two men who were "yelling out racial and homophobic slurs."
 He said one attacker put a rope around his neck and poured an unknown chemical substance on him.

-The sources told CNN there are records that show the two brothers purchased the rope found around Smollett's neck at an Ace Hardware store in Chicago.
+The sources told CNN there are records that show the two brothers purchased the rope found around Smollett's neck at a hardware store in Chicago.

-CNN's attempts Saturday to reach both Smollett's representative and attorney were unsuccessful.
+Smollett's attorneys, Todd S. Pugh and Victor P. Henderson, issued a statement to CNN Saturday night saying Smollett was angry about these latest developments.

+"As a victim of a hate crime who has cooperated with the police investigation, Jussie Smollett is angered and devastated by recent reports that the perpetrators are individuals he is familiar with," the statement read.
+"He has now been further victimized by claims attributed to these alleged perpetrators that Jussie played a role in his own attack.
+Nothing is further from the truth and anyone claiming otherwise is lying."

 Smollett identifies as gay and since 2015 has played the gay character of Jamal on the Fox TV drama "Empire."